What is the Parliamentary Monitoring Group?

 PMG’s key activity is the attending of all Parliamentary Committee meetings, where a monitor will tape and minute the proceedings and obtain all documents tabled in the committees.
-Immediately after the meeting, the audio recording is published on the PMG website Once a detailed written report has been compiled, it passes through an editorial and quality control process.
+Immediately after the meeting, the audio recording is published on the PMG website.
+Once a detailed written report has been compiled, it passes through an editorial and quality control process.
 It is then published on the PMG website within three working days of the committee proceedings along with all the relevant committee documents such as such as public submissions, working drafts of bills and briefings on policy & legislation.

 Beyond the reporting of Committee proceedings, PMG provides

-- Early notification of requests for submissions
+- Early notification of calls for comment

 - Details of public hearings

-- Committee and parliamentary programmes
+- Parliamentary programmes

-- Legislative programmes for each department
+- Legislative programmes for departments

 Please make use of PMG’s free email alert service and receive alerts for those government portfolios that you are interested in.
 We email you committee meeting reports and documents, new bills, request for submissions, ministry media briefings and speeches.